-- A No. - B Yes, because he used Brecksen's research reports without permission. - C Yes, because he did not use reasonable judgment in identifying which factors were important to the analysis. - 49 When instructing Grohl to eliminate the multi-factor analysis from the research report, does Brecksen violate any CFA Standards? - A No. - B Yes, relating to record retention. - C Yes, relating to diligence and reasonable basis. - 50 When removing the multi-factor analysis from his research report, does Grohl violate any CFA Standards? - A No. - B Yes, because he no longer has a reasonable basis for his recommendation. - C Yes, because he is required to make full and fair disclosure of all relevant information. - 51 When listing their names on the research report, do Brecksen and Grohl violate any CFA Standards? - A No. - B Yes, because Brecksen misrepresents his authorship. - C Yes, because Grohl should dissociate from the report. - 52 When distributing the material at the industry conference, does Zardt violate any CFA Standards? - A No. - B Yes, because Zardt does not verify the accuracy of the information. - C Yes, because analysts cannot claim performance or promote the accuracy of their recommendations.
+- 47 When preparing the initial draft for Brecksen's review, does Grohl violate any CFA Standards? - A No. - B Yes, because he used Brecksen's research reports without permission. - C Yes, because he did not use reasonable judgment in identifying which factors were important to the analysis. - 48 When instructing Grohl to eliminate the multi-factor analysis from the research report, does Brecksen violate any CFA Standards? - A No - B Yes, relating to record retention. - C Yes, relating to diligence and reasonable basis. - 49 When removing the multi-factor analysis from his research report, does Grohl violate any CFA Standards? - A No.

+- B Yes, because he no longer has a reasonable basis for his recommendation. - C Yes, because he is required to make full and fair disclosure of all relevant information. - 50 When listing their names on the research report, do Brecksen and Grohl violate any CFA Standards? - A No. - B Yes, because Brecksen misrepresents his authorship. - C Yes, because Grohl should dissociate from the report. - 51 When distributing the material at the industry conference, does Zardt violate any CFA Standards? - A No. - B Yes, because Zardt does not verify the accuracy of the information. - C Yes, because analysts cannot claim performance or promote the accuracy of their recommendations.